Meet the Staff

 207-228-8333

-Hannah Brintlinger is a Research Analyst at the Catherine E. Cutler Institute’s Justice Policy Program.
+Hannah Brintlinger, MPH, is a Research Associate at the Catherine Cutler Institute’s Justice Policy Program.
 Ms. Brintlinger’s prior experiences led her to discover her interest in detail-oriented evaluation of real-world problems and her passion for using data to improve communities.
 She brings this enthusiasm to her work at the Maine SAC, where she applies a variety of statistical analysis methods, qualitative analysis, and literature research to projects.
 Most recently, she co-authored Bias and Hate Crimes in Maine: Reconciling Reported and Investigated Crimes.
 In addition to working with the Maine SAC, she also works with the Violence Against Women Act Measuring Effectiveness Initiative (VAWA MEI) where she manages data collection and analysis for the more than 4,000 grantees statutorily required to report on their VAWA-funded work.

 SHERI Foster